What are the legal requirements for owning a boat in Nevada?

 NO FEES UNLESS WE WIN!

-There are numerous legal requirements for owning a boat in Nevada including registration requirements, fitness for use, and drunk boating prohibitions.
-Nevada’s boating laws are listed in Nevada Revised Statutes Chapter 488 called the “Nevada Boat Act.”
-The purpose of the boating laws is to promote safety and uniform laws for boating throughout the state.
+There are numerous legal requirements for owning a boat in Nevada, including registration requirements, fitness for use, and drunk boating prohibitions.
+Nevada’s boating laws are listed in Nevada Revised Statutes Chapter 488, the “Nevada Boat Act.”
+The boating laws aim to promote safety and uniform laws for boating throughout the state.
 Municipalities may adopt rules that match state law.

-A vessel is every watercraft that’s used as a means of transportation except a seaplane.
+A vessel is every watercraft used for transportation except a seaplane.
 The Nevada Boat Act covers any vessel in the state.
-Motorboats are any vessels that are propelled by machinery.
+Motorboats are vessels propelled by machinery.

 Motorboat owners in Nevada must comply with the following registration and identification requirements:

 - All motorboat owners must register for a certificate of ownership (NRS 488.075)

 - The vehicle’s hull number must be marked in a place available for inspection (NRS 488.065).
 If a vehicle doesn’t have a hull number, the state will assign one.

 - Motorboat owners must have their certificate of ownership available for inspection (NRS 488.075)